 Please note that this article contains affiliate links, read disclosures here.

-I’m sharing a personal story to get you in the mood to accept the 4 steps to prepare for a job loss.
+I’m sharing a personal story to get you in the mindset to accept the 4 steps to prepare for a job loss.

 You can scroll down to the bottom to get the tips or continue reading for the story.